 A) It's hard water (high level of calcium and magnesium compounds), causing limescale

-Many people don’t like the taste.
-Thankfully a high quality carbon filter such as EcoPro will remove the chlorine, lead and 100+ potential other contaminants, as well as reduce bad odor.
-Also, read about how to remove Microplastics from tap water.
+Thankfully it's easy to fix the taste and remove the most common contaminants.
+A high quality carbon filter such as PitcherPro or EcoPro will remove the chlorine, lead and 100+ potential other contaminants, as well as reduce bad odor.

 Tap water in the UK